aristoteleo/dynast-release/docs/technical_information.rst

 Bayesian inference (:math:`\pi_g`)
 ''''''''''''''''''''''''''''''''''
-The fraction of labeled RNA :math:`\pi_g` is estimated with Bayesian inference using the binomial mixture model described above.
+The fraction of labeled RNA per cell :math:`\pi_c` and per cell-gene :math:`\pi_g` are estimated with Bayesian inference using the binomial mixture model described above.
 A Markov chain Monte Carlo (MCMC) approach is applied using the :math:`p_e`, :math:`p_c`, and the matrix :math:`A` found/estimated in previous steps.
 This estimation procedure is implemented with `pyStan <https://pystan.readthedocs.io/en/latest/>`_, which is a Python interface to the Bayesian inference package `Stan <https://mc-stan.org/>`_.
 The Stan model definition is `here <https://github.com/aristoteleo/dynast-release/blob/main/dynast/models/pi.stan>`_.